USDA clears new genetically-modified purple tomato

 Following a review of the tomato, which the company claims was “modified to alter its color and enhance its nutritional quality,” the USDA determined the plant “may be safely grown and used in breeding in the United States.”

-The USDA also concluded the tomatoes don’t pose “an increased plant pest risk compared to a nonregulated plant.”
+The USDA also concluded that tomatoes don’t pose “an increased plant pest risk compared to a nonregulated plant.”

-The company said “there is evidence that best protection against disease is achieved when both types of antioxidant are present in the diet.”
+The company said, “there is evidence that best protection against disease is achieved when both types of antioxidants are present in the diet.”

 In order for the purple tomato to hit store shelves, it has to be given the green light by the FDA.